faozziyyah/faozziyyah/README.md

 ### Hi there 👋
-  I'm a website development with much passion for technology.
+  I'm a website developer with much passion for technology.
   I'm willing to improve my skills through team work and constant learning with practice.

 ### 🌱 I’m currently learning ...